cloudmesh/useful-introduction_to_cloud-2015/docs/source/hardware/indiana.rst

        node)
      -

+..
+Allan confirmed that we have up-to-date information for network switches on india.
+Sep 19th, 2014
    .. todo:: Hyungro, get info from Koji or Allan . we need current network swithes inside india
              old switch is  `IBM rack switches (formerly BNT) <http://www-03.ibm.com/systems/networking/switches/rack.html>`__ but that switch was replaced